-If you're like most first-time home buyers, you've probably listened to friends', family's and coworkers' advice, many of whom are encouraging you to buy a home.
-However, you may still wonder if buying a home is the right thing to do.
-Relax.
+You've probably listened to the advice of friends, family, and co-workers, many of whom are likely encouraging you to buy a home.
+However, you may still wonder whether buying a home is the right thing for you to do.
 Having reservations is normal.
-The more you know about why you should buy a home, the less scary the entire process will appear to you.
-Here are eight good reasons why you should buy a home.
+The more you know about why you should buy a home, the less scary the entire process will be.
+It's reasonable to double-check yourself, though.

 Pride of Ownership

-Pride of ownership is the number one reason why people yearn to own their home.
-It means you can paint the walls any color you desire, turn up the volume on your CD player, attach permanent fixtures and decorate your home according to your own taste.
-Home ownership gives you and your family a sense of stability and security.
-It's making an investment in your future.
+Pride of ownership is probably the number one reason that people enjoy owning their own homes.
+It means you can paint the walls any color you desire, turn your music up, attach permanent fixtures, and decorate your home according to your taste.

-Sometimes the mortgage interest deduction can overshadow the desire for pride of ownership as well.
+Homeownership is a superb tax shelter, and tax rates favor homeowners.
+Sometimes, the mortgage interest deduction can overshadow the desire for the pride of ownership as well.
 As long as your mortgage balance is smaller than the price of your home, mortgage interest is fully deductible on your tax return.
-Interest is the largest component of your mortgage payment.
+For a large portion of the time you pay down your mortgage, interest is the largest component of your mortgage payment.

 Preferential Tax Treatment

-If you receive more profit than the allowable exclusion upon sale of your home, that profit will be considered a capital asset as long as you owned your home for more than one year.
-Capital assets receive preferential tax treatment.
-This means even if your profit exceeds the exclusion, the taxable portion will be much less than you might imagine.
+If you receive more profit than the allowable exclusion upon sale of your home, that profit will be considered capital gains as long as you own your home for more than one year.
+Capital gains receive preferential tax treatment compared to income tax.
+This means that even if your profit exceeds the exclusion, the taxable portion will be much less than you might imagine.

 Mortgage Reduction Builds Equity

-Consumers who carry credit card balances cannot deduct the interest paid, which can cost as much as 18 percent to 22 percent.
-Equity loan interest is often much less and it is deductible.
-For many home owners, it makes sense to pay off this kind of debt with a home equity loan.
+Consumers who carry credit card balances cannot deduct the interest paid, which can cost as much as 18% to 22%.
+Equity loan interest is often much less.
+For many homeowners who have built up some equity, it makes sense to pay off consumer debt with a home equity loan.